“The well-being of a woman after childbirth should carry the same importance as taking care of the needs of a newborn child“ ~ Author Unknown

 Women can sometimes feel embarrassed or guilty about feeling tired or low after giving birth.
 They feel that everyone expects them to ‘get on with it’ and be ecstatically happy all of the time.

-Nowadays there’s even more pressure on mums to appear as if they’ve floated through pregnancy and childbirth as if it were a breeze, getting themselves up and out to the supermarket, to do the school run, entertain an endless stream of visitors and well-wishers etc. only hours or days after completing the marathon that is childbirth.
+Nowadays there’s even more pressure onparents to appear as if they’ve floated through pregnancy and childbirth as if it were a breeze, getting themselves up and out to the supermarket, to do the school run, entertain an endless stream of visitors and well-wishers etc. only hours or days after completing the marathon that is childbirth.

 If you’re pregnant, I strongly encourage you to sound out friends and family during pregnancy and not wait until your baby is born.
 Gather a network of support around yourselves early on and get people to commit to dropping meals off, doing some shopping, helping with the school run if there are older children etc. Use my ‘top tips door hanger’ to start a conversation about what help you may need.

-Mums can feel embarrassed to ask for help for whatever reason but it’s important that friends and family gather round to help out, especially if there isn’t a postnatal doula onboard.
+Mums and their partners can feel embarrassed to ask for help for whatever reason but it’s important that friends and family gather round to help out, especially if there isn’t a postnatal doula onboard.
 Oftentimes the right support offered at the right time can get new parents off to a flying start.

 If you know someone who’s pregnant and you’re struggling for a gift idea, why not enquire about my doula gift vouchers for birth and postnatal doula support?
 Click here for information on the support that I offer.